michelrosettaa/FlowAi/replit.md

 1. **Database-First Migration**: ✅ Migrated from localStorage to PostgreSQL with Drizzle ORM for production-grade persistence.
 Schema supports users, tasks, and preferences with proper relations and cascading deletes.

+2. **Replit Auth Integration**: ✅ Production-ready authentication using Replit's OpenID Connect provider.
+Sessions stored in PostgreSQL for scalability.
+All sensitive endpoints (OpenAI, Gmail, tasks) require authentication with automatic user isolation.

+3. **Hybrid Express + Next.js Architecture**: Critical API routes run through Express with authentication middleware, while public routes remain on Next.js.
+This allows fine-grained security control while maintaining Next.js benefits for frontend.

-2. **Replit Connectors**: ✅ Using managed OAuth connectors for Gmail and Calendar eliminates manual token management and provides automatic refresh, making integrations more reliable and secure.
+4. **Replit Connectors**: ✅ Using managed OAuth connectors for Gmail and Calendar eliminates manual token management and provides automatic refresh, making integrations more reliable and secure.

-3. **Client-Heavy Routing**: Most interactivity happens client-side with "use client" directives, trading server component benefits for simpler state management during MVP phase.
+5. **Client-Heavy Routing**: Most interactivity happens client-side with "use client" directives, trading server component benefits for simpler state management during MVP phase.

-4. **Real External Integrations**: Email sending and calendar sync now use production Gmail/Calendar APIs (no mocking).
-Authentication still uses lightweight session simulation pending full Replit Auth integration.
+6. **Real External Integrations**: Email sending, calendar sync, and AI features all use production APIs (OpenAI, Gmail, Calendar) with proper authentication and error handling.

-5. **Monolithic Structure**: All features live in a single Next.js app rather than microservices, appropriate for current scale but may need decomposition as features grow.
+7. **Monolithic Structure**: All features live in a single Next.js app rather than microservices, appropriate for current scale but may need decomposition as features grow.

-6. **Theme Management**: Custom context provider for dark/light mode rather than external library, giving full control but requiring manual implementation of theme switching logic.
+8. **Theme Management**: Custom context provider for dark/light mode rather than external library, giving full control but requiring manual implementation of theme switching logic.

 ### Database Schema